Guides

 • Linux 64 bit

-Make sure that your application is one of those before going forward.
+Ensure that your application is compatible with one of these platforms before proceeding.

 Creating a New PatchKit Application

-Navigate to Applications page and click on the New Application button.
-You may be asked to choose the application type.
-If yes, select New Game.
+Navigate to the Applications page and click on the New Application button.
+You may be prompted to select the application type; if so, choose New Game.

-On the next screen, you need to provide the application Name and select the Platform.
+On the next screen, provide the application Name and select the Platform.

-You won’t be able to change the existing application platform, but you can create multiple applications for different platforms.
+You cannot change the platform of an existing application.
+However, you can create multiple applications for different platforms.

-Finally, click on the Create button and you will be taken to the application’s overview page.
+Finally, click on the Create button, and you will be directed to the application’s overview page.

 Creating a New Version

-Now, click on the New Version button to create a new draft version.
-Versions are not visible to the users unless published.
+Click on the New Version button to create a new draft version.
+Versions remain invisible to users until they are published.

-On the version screen, click on the edit icon of the Label field and set it to, for instance, 1.0.
-Then, click on the Save button.
+On the version screen, click the edit icon next to the Label field and set it, for example, to 1.0.
+Then, click the Save button.

-Finally, click on the Import Content button and you will be taken to the version upload form.
+Click on the Import Content button to proceed to the version upload form.

 Uploading Version Files

-You need to compress your application files into a single ZIP archive.
-Creating a ZIP archive is easy and it’s greatly covered in this article.
+Compress your application files into a single ZIP archive.
+For guidance on creating a ZIP archive, refer to this article.

-On Windows and Linux make sure, that your application executable file is in the main directory.
-On OSX, make sure to archive the application bundle.
+On Windows and Linux, ensure your application executable file is in the main directory.
+For OSX, archive the application bundle.

-Select the prepared ZIP file in the upload version form and the upload stage will start automatically, followed by the processing stage.
-Your web browser will automatically refresh it when the processing is finished, and you will be taken back to the version page.
+Select the prepared ZIP file in the upload version form.
+The upload stage will start automatically, followed by processing.
+Your web browser will refresh automatically when the processing is finished, taking you back to the version page.

 ZIP File Structure

-To ensure proper functioning with PatchKit, your ZIP file must adhere to a specific structure depending on the operating system:
+To ensure compatibility with PatchKit, your ZIP file must follow a specific structure based on the operating system:

 Windows/Linux

-• For easier deployment, ensure there is only one executable file at the top-level.
+• Ensure there is only one executable file at the top level.

 • Use only alphanumeric characters in your file names.